Diego Ortiz Parrilla: Early service

 In 1734, Diego Ortiz Parrilla began his military service as an alférez in a dragoon regiment stationed in Almanza.
 There are conflicting accounts of his early years in the service, and it has been suggested that Parrilla either began his career fighting "the Moors" or was immediately sent off to serve in Cuba.
-Parrilla served in Cuba until 1746 when his superior officer, Don Juan Francisco de Güemes, 1st Count of Revillagigedo, was appointed Viceroy of New Spain and brought key military officers (including Parrilla) with him to Mexico City.
+Parrilla served in Cuba until 1746 when his superior officer, Don Juan Francisco de Güemes, was appointed Viceroy of New Spain and brought key military officers (including Parrilla) with him to Mexico City.
 Parrilla served as a dragoon captain at the presidio in Veracruz, and in January 1747 led a Spanish military action to suppress a Native revolt in Puebla de los Angeles.
 In June 1747, he was promoted to lieutenant colonel.

 Governor of Sinaloa and Sonora

 Parrilla was appointed as the interim Governor and Captain-General of Nuevo Reyno de Andalucía (later called "Sinaloa and Sonora") on 27 March 1749, and swore his oath of office before the Royal Audiencia of Guadalajara on 12 September.
 He was also put in charge of Presidio del Pitic, which had recently been moved from its original site (present-day Hermosillo) to what would later become San Miguel de Horcasitas.
 As part of his new assignment, Parrilla was instructed to destroy the Seri people and their allies: the Carrizos, the Salineros, and the Tiburones.
 Parrilla imprisoned 252 Native people of all ages and sexes in order to forcibly relocate them and weaken the resistance movement.
-He then captured Tiburón Island and forced its inhabitants from their homeland.
+Assisted by Luis Oacpicagigua, he then captured Tiburón Island and forced its inhabitants from their homeland.
 Following his successful invasion, Parrilla became the first European to map the island.
 Although he succeeded in securing their territory, Parrilla failed to wipe out the Native people he had been ordered to destroy; nonetheless, he was promoted to colonel in February 1751.

 The Pima Revolt resulted in the deaths of over 100 people over the course of three months in 1751-52.
 As governor, Parrilla settled a dispute between the militia organized by Luis Oacpicagigua and the Jesuit missionaries who had been targeted in the uprising, pardoning the Native people involved and inspiring a deep resentment among the missionaries of New Spain.